MayasaurusRex/KNN_algorithms/README.md

 was to the prediction and also calculated the accuracy to see how many data
 points were exactly correct.

-Additional information about the Netflix dataset can be found [here](
+Additional information about the Netflix dataset and challenge can be found [here](https://github.com/MayasaurusRex/KNN_algorithms/blob/master/Netflix_Dataset/Netflix_Prize_Instructions.txt)